Updated September 11, 2020

-- Masks should be worn by everyone when using indoor bathroom facilities.
+- Masks should be worn by everyone when using indoor bathroom & concession facilities.

-- Event Organizer and/or Facility Management will post signage reinforcing social distancing and illness prevention measures.
-These messages
+- Facility Management will post signage reinforcing social distancing and illness prevention measures.
+These messages may include information

 - Staying home if you are sick or do not feel well, and what to do if you’re sick or feel ill.

 - Using social distancing between individuals in all areas of the park.

 - Covering coughs and sneezes with a tissue, then throwing the tissue in the trash.

 - Washing hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.

 - Using hand sanitizer that contains at least 60% alcohol if soap and water are not available.